Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Simulation and detection

 We use the single channel signal-to-noise ratio (SNR) as a metric to characterize the strength of the signal, defined as

 where the summation is over time and frequency band used for analyzing the data.
-Note that while the SNR is a metric of the strength of the SGCN, because of the non-isotropic distribution of the SGCN, it does not grow as $\sim T^{1/2} $ as would be expected in the isotropic case.
+Note that while the SNR is a metric of the strength of the SGCN, \redtext{for a non-isotropic distribution of the SGCN, it does not grow as $\sim T^{1/2} $ as would be expected in the isotropic case.
+This is because the sensitivity to different directions change with time as LISA rotates in its orbit around the Sun.
+Hence, the GW power from an anisotropic SGCN will also exhibit a time modulation with a periodicity of a year.}

 We ran two separate analyses with a duration of one year and two months.
 Figures~\ref{Fig:posteriors_1yr} and~\ref{Fig:posteriors_2mn} show the posterior corner plots for the former and the latter respectively.
 We witness bimodalities in the posteriors for the $\blm$ in the two-month run, which are related to the parity symmetry described in Sec.~\ref{Sec:CG_decomp}.
 While our choice of fixing $b_{0, 0}=1$ breaks this symmetry in principle, in practice, this breaking is only approximate and can fail in the limit of a weak signal or a small amount of observation time.
 This is because while two modes may be related by a sign change due to parity, we are limited by the ability of LISA to resolve this relative sign (with respect to $b_{0, 0}$).
 However, with enough time or a stronger signal, the breaking of the symmetry becomes complete, and the sampler finds the right mode as seen in the posterior for the one year run.
-The corresponding injected skymap, and the recovered median posterior skymap (for 1 year long run) are shown in Fig.~\ref{Fig:skymaps}.
+The injected skymap, and \redtext{the recovered median posterior skymaps for the two month and one year runs} are shown in Fig.~\ref{Fig:skymaps}.
 The median posterior map is the skymap generated from median values of posterior samples.

+\redtext{To quantify the recovery of the angular power distribution, we use coherence as a measure of the similarity of the injected and recovered posterior skymaps~\citep{Romano:2015uma, Yang:2020usq, Taylor:2020zpk}.
+First, we transform the skymaps into a pixel basis on the sky using healpy.
+Since GW power is non-negative, we define excess power in pixel $i$ with respect to the mean as,}